GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/3_features.typ

 Once a sentence has been exhausted, the source automatically loads a new one and starts yielding it.

 *Bootstrapping reverberation.*
-Although the simulator exposes this abstracted pseudo-continuous interaction framework, the actual audio propagation is still performed independently from each other at each step.
+Although the simulator exposes this abstracted pseudo-continuous interaction framework, the audio propagation is performed independently at each step.
 Consequently, as presented in @sec:simulator:reverb:background:reverb, the early moments of the received audio correspond to the direct path the source signal uses, and the reverberation's effect remains invisible.
 When considering short steps, where $d_"step"$ might be even lower than $T_60$, naively extracting and returning the first $d_"step"$ seconds of the simulation would completely reduce the consequences of reverberation.
 As such, each source loads longer audio chunks of $d_"input" = tau + d_"step"$ seconds leading to simulated received signals of $#d-rec = tau + d_"step" + T_60$.